 Best Season | Spring and autumn |

-The visit is guided and lasts about one hour.
+The visit to the Gruta de las Maravillas is guided and lasts around an hour.

 Here is how the Gruta de las Maravillas compares to several well-known cave systems around the world.